 Most of the information in this 'instructors' section is equally applicable to non-school settings, but if you have any further questions please don't hesitate to contact us.

 If you want to train up as an instructor to deliver Bikeability Scotland in a non-school setting, you can book yourself onto a training course here.
-If you're going to be delivering the training to adults, there will be usually be a cost associated with training as an instructor.
+If you're going to be delivering the training to adults, there will usually be a cost associated with training as an instructor.
 If you'll be delivering to children, you may be able to get a funded place on a course.
-Please contact us directly to discuss this.
+Please contact us directly at email@example.com to discuss this.

 Please also contact us directly if you need any resources for your training.